Ascetical theology: Medieval-Scholastic period

 The transition period up to the 12th century exhibits no specially noteworthy advance in ascetical literature.
 To the endeavour to gather and preserve the teachings of the Fathers we owe Alcuin's "De virtutibus et vitiis".
 But when in the 12th century speculative theology was celebrating its triumphs, mystical and ascetical theology too showed a healthy activity.

 Monument to Bernard of Clairvaux at Dijon, France.

 The results of the former could not but benefit the latter by placing Christian morality on a scientific basis and throwing ascetical theology itself into a scientific form.
 The pioneers in this field were St. Bernard (d.
 1156), Hugh of St. Victor and Richard of St. Victor.
 St. Bernard, the greatest mystical theologian of the 12th century, also holds a prominent place among ascetical writers, so that Harnack calls the "religious genius" of the 12th century.
 The basic idea of his works, especially prominent in his treatise "De gratia et libero arbitrio", is that the life of the Christian should be a copy of the life of Jesus.
 Like Clement of Alexandria, he lays down precepts for the regulation of the necessities of life as food and dress, and for the implanting of God's love in man's heart, which would sanctify all things ("Apologia", "De præcepto et dispensatione").
 Many are the steps by which love ascends till it reaches its perfection in the love for God's sake.
 Among his ascetical writings are: "Liber de diligendo Deo", "Tractatus de gradibus humilitatis et superbiæ", "De moribus et officio episcoporum", "Sermo de conversione ad clericos", and "De consideratione".

 Frequent allusions to SS.
 Augustine and Gregory the Great are scattered through the pages of Hugh of St. Victor (d.
 1141), so much so that he earned the distinction of being called a second Augustine by his contemporaries.
 He was undoubtedly the first to give to ascetical theology a more or less definite, scientific character.
 The ever-recurring theme of his works is love.
 But what he aimed at above all in his writings was to lay bare the psychological bearings of mystical and ascetical theology.
 Noteworthy are his works: "De vanitate mundi", "De laude caritatis", "De mode orandi", "De meditatione".

 His pupil, Richard of St. Victor (d.
 1173), though more ingenious and systematic, is yet less intent upon practical utility, except in his work "De exterminatione mali et promotione boni".

-The great theologians of the 13th century, who were no less famous for their scholastic "Summæ" than for their ascetical and mystical writings, brought ascetical teaching to its perfection and gave it the definite shape it has retained as a standard for all future times.
-No other epoch furnishes such convincing proof that true science and true piety are rather a help than a hindrance to each other.
+The theologians of the 13th century, who were no less famous for their scholastic "Summæ" than for their ascetical and mystical writings, brought ascetical teaching a broadened form and gave it the definite shape it has retained.
+No other epoch furnishes such proof that true science and true piety are rather a help than a hindrance to each other.